freebsd/pkg/FAQ.md

 <a name="17"></a>
 ### Q: pkgng does not work it says: /usr/local/sbin/pkg: Undefined symbol "pkg_event_register"

-You should have forgotten make delete-old-libs when you upgraded your system.
+You forgot to run `make delete-old-libs` when you upgraded your system.

-during 9-CURRENT life the pkg_install tools has been splitted to provide a shared library: libpkg.so.0 and this has been reverted, this error message means that this library is still on your system, please check /usr/lib/libpkg.so.0
+During 9-CURRENT life the pkg_install tools have been split to provide a shared library: libpkg.so.0.
+This has been reverted, this error message means that this library is still on your system.
+Check for and delete /usr/lib/libpkg.so.0.

 <a name="18"></a>
 ### Q: Can pkgng cope with parallel installs?
 What happpens if I simultaneously (attempt to) install conflicting packages?